|Fellesforbundet Avdeling 22 Viken

 last federal leader was Lars Morten Johnsen.

-2019, one extraordinary national meeting
+2019, one extraordinary national meeting resolved

 that NTF be closed down and merged with

-Østfold Transport Workers'
+Transport Workers' Association (ØTF) was

 associations in Østfold.
 This was done to make it

 a strong association with a 100% free-bought

 association leader in Østfold.
 The association has

 since organized most of the transport workers in

-been organized in the Forening 100 Havn.
+have been organized in the Forening 100 Havn.

 8, 2019, it was decided that NTF should join

-the Fellesforbunet, so all the old transport workers'
+Fellesforbundet, so all the old transport workers'

 associations had to change their names and

-and numbers.
+numbers.
 Some could keep their old number.

 January 2020, Østfold ceased to exist and we

 became Viken.
 A merger of Akershus, Buskerud and

 changed our name to FELLESFORBUNDET AVDELING 22

 VIKEN.
 We are still located at Astrids Gate 34 in

 Sarpsborg with entrance from Sverres Gate.